pydoit/doit/doc/configuration.rst

 Note: key/value entries can be separated only by the equal sign `=`.

 If a file name `doit.cfg` is present in the current working directory, it is processed.
-It supports 3 kind of sections:
+It supports 4 kind of sections:

 - a `GLOBAL` section
+- a section for each plugin category
 - a section for each command
-- a section for each plugin category
+- a section for each task

 GLOBAL section